-This Statement on Risk Management & Internal Control is made pursuant to the Malaysian Code on Corporate Governance ("the Code") and Paragraph 15.26 (b) of the MMLR with regards to the Group's state of internal control.
+This Statement on Risk Management & Internal Control is made pursuant to the Code and Paragraph 15.26 (b) of the Bursa Securities Main Market Listing Requirements ("MMLR") with regards to the Group's state of internal control.

-The Board of Directors ("the Board") of KIM LOONG RESOURCES BERHAD ("KLR" or "the Company") is pleased to present below its Statement on Risk Management & Internal Control as a group for the financial year under review, prepared in accordance with the Statement on Risk Management & Internal Control: Guidelines for Directors of Listed Issuers ("the Guidelines") issued by the Institute of Internal Auditors Malaysia and adopted by Bursa Securities and taking into consideration the recommendations underlying the Code.
+The Board of Directors ("the Board") of KIM LOONG RESOURCES BERHAD ("KLR" or "the Company") is pleased to present below its Statement on Risk Management & Internal Control as a group for the financial year under review, prepared in accordance with the Statement on Risk Management & Internal Control: Guidelines for Directors of Listed Issuers' ("the Guidelines") issued by the Institute of Internal Auditors Malaysia and adopted by Bursa Securities and taking into consideration the recommendations underlying Principle 6 of the Code.